 They won’t understand why you’re scolding them unless you do so while they’re in the act, but then again, they may create the fear of doing the act altogether.

 The correct approach is to respond while they’re in the act with an appropriate amount of scolding in terms of volume and tone.
 Inducing too much fear may be harmful.
-Many believe a simple “no” is enough to warn a dog that what they’re doing is not appropriate.
+Many believe a simple “no” is enough to warn a dog that what they’re doing is inappropriate.

 24. Repetition is Key: Same Spot, Same Command, Consistent Positive Feedback